Maccy Biochar is currently auspiced by the Macclesfield Community Association Inc.

 Produce and sell biochar in bulk to retailers for local gardens, local horticulture, agriculture and other local industrial uses;

-Sequester carbon and accumulate carbon offsets;
+Sequester carbon and accumulate carbon credits;

 Conduct training courses on biochar;